jayeshs999/CSecClubAssignment/README.md

 2. Name - Jayesh Singla
 3. Department - CSE (going into 2nd year)

 I took part in my first CTF a few days ago.
 Though I could solve only one problem, it was fun trying out different approaches to extract hidden information.
-I feel being part of this club will help me learn and explore this field more as a team and contribute to widen interest this field in the institute.
+I feel being part of this club will help me learn and explore this field more as a team and contribute to widen interest in this field in the institute.

 ## Task 1
 It was a very "creative problem"